Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 The arbitrator acknowledged the roof’s age but found the insurer’s depreciation methodology excessively punitive and favored the independent contractor’s comprehensive damage report.
 The ruling required Lone Star Mutual to cover the full repair costs related to the storm, obliging them to pay significantly more than their initial offer.

-For Clara, the ruling was a hard-earned victory—not just in recovering her home, but in navigating the complex and often intimidating world of insurance arbitration.
+the claimant, the ruling was a hard-earned victory—not just in recovering her home, but in navigating the complex and often intimidating world of insurance arbitration.
 It was a reminder that persistence, expert support, and the arbitration process itself can level the playing field for homeowners facing powerful insurance companies.

-Shiner’s community shared her story, reinforcing the lesson that “knowing your rights and standing your ground” can turn the tide even against the mightiest of insurance adjusters.
+Shiner’s community shared her story, reinforcing the lesson that knowing your rights and standing your ground” can turn the tide even against the mightiest of insurance adjusters.